-The Michael Sullivan Diversity Scholarship Fund was created to provide financial assistance to support graduate student research projects in honor of Dr. Sullivan’s work with American Psychological Association state, provincial and territorial psychological associations and his commitment to multiculturalism.
+The Michael Sullivan Diversity Scholarship Fund was created to provide financial assistance to support graduate student research projects in honor of Dr. Sullivan’s work with American Psychological Association state, provincial and territorial psychological associations and his commitment to diversity and inclusion.

-Dr. Michael Sullivan served as the assistant executive director for state advocacy of the American Psychological Association.
-In this position, he managed the APA Practice Directorate’s program of making resources available to 60 affiliated psychological associations in every state and several Canadian provinces and U.S. territories.
+Dr. Michael Sullivan served as the Assistant Executive Director for State Advocacy in the American Psychological Association.
+In this position he managed the Practice Directorate’s program of making resources available to 60 affiliated psychological associations in every state and several Canadian provinces and US territories.
 A fellow of APA, Dr. Sullivan has been a strong supporter of state psychological association involvement as a means of promoting diverse and multicultural leadership in psychology and positively impacting communities.

-Submission Deadlines: The deadline for the 2018 award is January 5, 2019.
-Proposals must be submitted electronically by 4:30 p.m. (eastern) on Friday, January 4, 2019.
+Submission Deadlines: The deadline for the 2019 award is January 4, 2019.
+Proposals must be submitted electronically by 4:30pm (eastern) on Friday, January 4, 2019.
 Proposals must be in Microsoft word or pdf format and follow the template included below.
-Subject line should include “Michael Sullivan Diversity Scholarship Proposal- YOUR NAME."
+Subject line should include “Michael Sullivan Diversity Scholarship Proposal- YOUR NAME”.
 Send proposals to Michael Ranney.

 Research Scope: The focus of the scholarship is to support graduate level research and training related to diversity and inclusion.
 Listed below are examples of possible projects in the area of diversity that might be supported by the Michael Sullivan Diversity Scholarship.
 The list is not all inclusive, but is provided to offer suggestions.